neurofeedback vs tms

 -Target Areas

-When comparing TMS vs. neurofeedback, TMS can target any area of the brain associated with the characteristics that you want improved.
+When comparing TMS vs. neurofeedback, TMS can target any area of the brain associated with the desired improvements.
 For example, the dorsolateral prefrontal cortex is often targeted for depression and anxiety.

 -Level of Invasiveness